 Keep in mind that you can always change your competitive set, so it’s okay if your first iteration isn’t perfect.
 Let’s now look at how you can gain insights from your Comp Set report.

 How to Read Your Comp Set Report

 Once you’ve chosen a solid competitive set and have received your new report, it’s time to dive into the data.
 But with so many numbers to look at, where do you start?
-We’ll explain a few strategies to reading a Comp Set report effectively, like looking for trends, comparing year-over-year numbers, and taking notes so you can get the most out of the report.
+We’ll explain a few strategies to reading a Comp Set report effectively.

 Look for trends